pixijs/guides/_basics/display-object.md

 : X- and Y-position are given in pixels and change the position of the object relative to its parent

 Rotation
-: Rotation is specified in radians, and turns an object clockwise
+: Rotation is specified in radians, and turns an object clockwise (0.0 - 2 * Math.PI)

+Pivot
+: Point the object rotates around, in pixels - also sets origin for child objects

 Angle
-: Angle is an alias for rotation that is specified in degrees instead of radians
+: Angle is an alias for rotation that is specified in degrees instead of radians (0.0 - 360.0)

 Alpha
 : Opacity from 0.0 (fully transparent) to 1.0 (fully opaque)